davezelenka/threading-dynamics/README.md

-# Fabric Theory - Threading Dynamics Repository
+# Fabric Theory (A Light-Substrate Ontology)  - Threading Dynamics Repository

 The **Threading Dynamics** repository contains research, analyses, and datasets relating to the **Fabric Paradigm**, a conceptual framework that interprets reality as a living fabric of light, memory, and agency.
 This framework unifies phenomena across physics, biology, cognition, and ecological systems through shared threading dynamics.